-Deputy Prisons Director calls on Ghanaians to fight for removal of vagrancy laws
+Deputy prisons director calls on Ghanaians to fight for removal of vagrancy laws

 The continued imprisonments of petty offenders due to their status is a violation of a ruling by the African Court on Human and People’s Rights’ on vagrancy laws on 4th December 2020 which stipulates that imprisonment of vagrants constitutes an abuse of their rights.

-While commenting on this ruling, Mr. Whittal reiterated that “the African Commission which CHRAJ is a member of makes sure that all human rights institutions in Africa ensure that the policy of decriminalizing vagrancy laws is dealt with through either repels of actual offenses or administrative offenses such as bye-laws and replaced with appropriate sanctions.”
+While commenting on this ruling, Mr Whittal reiterated that “the African Commission which CHRAJ is a member that makes sure that all human rights institutions in Africa ensure the policy of decriminalizing vagrancy laws is dealt with through either repels of actual offences or administrative offences such as bye-laws and replaced with appropriate sanctions."

-Mr. Joseph Whittal insisted that “vagrancy to say the least is not an offense, petty offenses are not really offenses but it is the society that is making those people who they are.
+Mr Joseph Whittal insisted that “vagrancy to say the least is not an offence, petty offences are not really offences but it is the society that is making those people who they are.
 So let us see how we can build a better and a more protective social protection system rather than using legal re-engineering as a basis to keep people who are poor from being who they’re.”